mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/Postfix/index.md

 ![MAMP](Postfix.png)

-*  **Activate Postfix service**
+*  **Include Postfix service in GroupStart**

-Check to activate Postfix.
-When activated Postfix will automatically start when the Servers button is pressed.
+Check to include Postfix in the GroupStart.
+When activated Postfix will automatically start/stop when the Servers button is pressed.

 ---